 The Merit Systems Protection Board (MSPB) is the quasi-judicial agency responsible for overseeing the federal merit system.
 This system establishes rules and procedures related to the hiring, firing, and promotion of federal employees.
 The MSPB appeal process is an important part of federal employment because it provides a process for employees who have suffered certain kinds of adverse employment action to seek remedies.
+Below is an overview of the MSPB Appeal Process as well as a helpful infographic.

 The Law Office of Aaron D. Wersing focuses on helping federal employees resolve a variety of issues related to their federal employment.
 If you’ve been fired, suffered from discrimination, retaliation, or otherwise faced workplace issues, we can help you file your claim with the appropriate federal agency.